Lieutenant Governor of California

 The lieutenant governor of California is the second highest executive officer of the government of the U.S. state of California.
 The lieutenant governor is elected to serve a four-year term and can serve a maximum of two terms.
-In addition to largely ministerial roles, serving as acting governor in the absence of the governor of California and as President of the California State Senate, the lieutenant governor either sits on (or appoints representatives to) many of California's regulatory commissions and executive agencies.
+In addition to largely ministerial roles, serving as acting governor in the absence of the governor of California and as President of the California State Senate, the lieutenant governor either sits on or appoints representatives to many of California's regulatory commissions and executive agencies.

-California is one of eighteen states where the governor and lieutenant governor do not run as running mates on the same ticket: in California the governor and lieutenant governor are elected separately, although both are up for election in the same year every four years.
+California is one of seventeen states where the governor and lieutenant governor do not run as running mates on the same ticket: in California the governor and lieutenant governor are elected separately, although both are up for election in the same year every four years.
 As a result, California has frequently had a governor and a lieutenant governor of different parties.

 California has had 41 lieutenant governors and five acting lieutenant governors since achieving statehood in 1850.
 The current lieutenant governor is Eleni Kounalakis, a Democrat who was sworn into office on January 7, 2019.
 She is the first woman elected to the office in California history.

 Responsibilities

 The lieutenant governor is, after the governor, the highest-ranking executive officer of the state of California.
-The responsibilities of this independently elected office are largely concerned with core constitutional duties, higher education, natural resources, economic development.
-In addition, the lieutenant governor carries out some miscellaneous functions.
+The responsibilities of this independently elected office are largely concerned with core constitutional duties, matters of higher education, natural resources management, and economic development.
+In addition, the lieutenant governor carries out certain miscellaneous functions.

 Core constitutional duties

-The California Constitution designates the lieutenant governor as president of the California State Senate and provides that all the powers of the governor fall to the lieutenant governor whenever the governor is not in the State of California, with the lieutenant governor often signing or vetoing legislation, or making political appointments, whenever the governor leaves the state.
+Article V, Sections 9 of the California Constitution designates the lieutenant governor as president of the California State Senate.
+Likewise, Article V, Section 10 of the Constitution provides that the lieutenant governor becomes governor whenever a vacancy befalls the governor's office and otherwise exercises all the powers belonging to the governor in an acting capacity whenever the governor is absent from the state of California, with the lieutenant governor often signing or vetoing legislation, or making political appointments in lieu of the chief executive.
 In practice, the lieutenant governor only presides over the Senate when requested by the president pro tempore or in order to cast a tie-breaking vote.
 Moreover, there is a gentlemen's agreement for the lieutenant governor not to perform more than perfunctory duties while the governor is away from the state.
 This agreement was violated when Mike Curb was in office, as he signed several executive orders at odds with the administration of Jerry Brown and appointed Armand Arabian as presiding justice on the California Courts of Appeal when Brown was out of the state.
 Brown withdrew Arabian's appointment upon his return, appointing Bernard S. Jefferson in his place.
 In the 1979 case In re Governorship, the California Supreme Court upheld the lieutenant governor's right to perform the duties and assume all of the prerogatives of governor while the governor is out of the state, but that the governor generally has the right to rescind those actions upon his or her return.